Warning

 Priority options - Urgent suspicion of cancer(USOC) only

-Refer via SCI-Gateway...General Surgery...DG USOC DTT Colorectal
+Refer via SCI-Gateway...General Surgery...DG USOC Colorectal

 Clinic review colorectal pathway